 After four years together, they got engaged at The Omni Grove Park Inn in Asheville, North Carolina.
 “Timmy and I live a rather adventurous life, and we really wanted to give the people who we love the adventure of a lifetime,” Chelsie says of their summer wedding plans in Antigua, Guatemala.
 “We hiked a volcano together, held a tropical pool party, brought in a professional salsa teacher to teach a class of 100 of us how to move, and had several quite serious nights of going out on the town!
 We also took some time to give back to the community and went to some local schools, where we were able to get to know some local kids and practice our Spanish.”

-To help plan their multi-day wedding, they hired Gladys and Olga of Saguzo Eventos, and they booked Porta Hotel Antigua for their reception.
+To help plan their multi-day wedding, they hired Gladys and Olga of Saguzo Eventos.
+Zoja Décor set up a beautiful rehearsal dinner at Pensativo House Hotel, and the couple booked Porta Hotel Antigua for their reception.
 Timmy’s sister, who is a painter, and Chelsie’s sister, who is an artist, set the tone with illustrations and a custom crest.

 On her first shopping trip with her mother and sister, Chelsie found her Berta wedding dress.
 “It wasn’t what I’d always imagined,” she says.
 “But it felt like it really fit the old world feel of Antigua in a beautiful way.”
 To dance on the cobblestone streets, she paired the gown with Loeffler Randall slides, and Bea of Addy Florales made floral headbands for the bride and her bridesmaids.